bhsanjan/tokkio-5.0.0-beta-hackathon/multi-lingual-app-source/README.md

   tag: 5.0.5-beta
 ```

-### 📤 Step 5: Use the chart for deployment either locally or using scripts
+### 📤 Step 5: Use the chart for deployment either locally or using the scripts
 ```bash
 tar -czvf tokkio-5.0.0-new-app.tgz tokkio
 ```